ncatlab/nlab-content/pages/0/2/1/6/26120/content.md

   }
 $$

-Using the orthonormal basis (eq:OrthonormalBasis) we may equivalently write this as:
+Using the orthonormal basis (eq:OrthonormalBasis) and the compact closure (eq:CompactClosureViaBraKetNotation) we may equivalently write this as:

 $$
   \array{